 Your teen has survived testing, essays, applications and the waiting game.
-Now it’s time to teach your college-bound child some important life skills before he heads out to explore the world on his own.
-Here are 10 things kids should know before they take off—and summer is the perfect time to teach them!
+Now it’s time to teach your college-bound teen some important life skills before he heads out to explore the world on his own.
+Here are 10 things kids should know before they take off—and now that you're having all this "together time", it's the perfect time to teach them!

 - How to do laundry.
 Wash light and dark clothes separately, never put “dry clean only” clothing in a regular washing machine, etc.